 - Foster an environment of blaming others.

-Some ways in which leaders can increase shared commitment within a team are listed below:
+Some ways in which leaders can increase shared commitment within a team:

 - Provide clear and understandable team goals.

 - Choose people who work well with others and identify their strengths.

 - Encourage an open flow of communication.
 Be transparent.